-d.
+iv.
 Paste the request code into an e-mail to Ross Video (techsupport@rossvideo.com), requesting a corresponding license key.
 Be sure to include the original Ross Video sales order number.

-IMPORTANT: Do not do anything with the computer until you receive a license key from Ross Video.
-If you leave the Enter License Key page, the license key you receive will not work.
+CAUTION: Do not close the Enter License Key dialog box until you receive and apply an activation code from Ross Video.
+If you leave the Enter License Key dialog box, the activation code you receive will not work.
 It is valid only for the session during which it was generated.

-e.
-When you receive the license key, copy it, paste it into the License Key box, and then tap Install.
+v.
+When you receive the license key via email, copy and paste it into the License Key box, and then tap Install.